Why we typically don’t recommend paying for data removal or identity theft protection services

 • The Result: If you stop paying for subscription removal services, the monitoring stops.
 Within 6 to 12 months, your profile will likely be rebuilt by the same brokers you just paid to leave.

-Removing your data from Google searches
+A free option: Removing your data from Google searches

 While third-party services like Incogni or DeleteMe focus on the data brokers themselves, you can also take direct action through Google’s own “Results about you” tool.
 This feature allows you to proactively monitor and request the removal of search results that contain sensitive personal information, such as your home address, phone number, and as of 2026, government-issued IDs like your Social Security number or passport.
 However, it is vital to remember that removing a link from Google is de-indexing, not deletion; the information remains on the original website and in the public record.
 For a truly effective strategy, Google’s internal tools should be used in tandem with broader data-scrubbing services to ensure information is being attacked both at the search level and at the source.